Popular Topics

 Pelvic Ultrasound

 Pelvic ultrasound is used to detect and pain in the lower belly (pelvis) organs and examine the ovaries, uterus, cervix and the fallopian tubes.
-In men, it is used for bladder, prostrate gland and seminal vesicles study.
-A pelvic ultrasound reads clearly both the organs and structures that are solid and uniform like the uterus, prostrate gland or fluid-filled like bladder.
+In men, it is used for bladder, prostate gland and seminal vesicles study.
+A pelvic ultrasound reads clearly both the organs and structures that are solid and uniform like the uterus, prostate gland or fluid-filled like bladder.
 It is usually used to find the cause of pelvic pain, such as ectopic pregnancy in women and tumors or masses.
-Transvaginal ultrasound helps in studying the uterus and other organs better.
+Trans vaginal ultrasound helps in studying the uterus and other organs better.

 Transvaginal Ultrasound